gecio/gecio.github.io/docs/_gks/accessmanagement/connectingtoacluster/index.en.md

 ## Kubernetes Dashboard

-In GKS we can access the Kubernetes Dashboard with one click.
+In GKS you can access the Kubernetes dashboard with one click.
-We only need to click on the `Open Dashboard` button on the top right of the cluster view:
+You only need to click on the `Open Dashboard` button on the top right of the cluster view:

 ![Step 4](connect_3.png)

-Now we see the Kubernetes Dashboard and can explore our cluster
+Now you see the Kubernetes dashboard and can explore your cluster
 graphically:

 ![Step 5](connect_4.png)

 ## Summary

-By completing this guide you've learned the following:
+You've learned the following:

 * How to get the `kubectl` configuration file
 * How to configure `kubectl` to use the `kubeconfig`file
-* How to access the Kubernetes Dashboard for a cluster
+* How to access the Kubernetes dashboard for a cluster

 Congratulations!
-Now you know all that's needed to connect to a Kubernetes Cluster.
+Now you know all what's needed to connect to a Kubernetes cluster.